AbdurRahim92/data-engineering-portfolio/project1-gadget-sales-data-pipeline-projection/README.md

 4. **Data Storage**: Amazon Kinesis Data Firehose delivers the transformed data to an Amazon S3 bucket for persistent storage.
 5. **Metadata Management**: AWS Glue Catalog continuously catalogs the data stored in S3, maintaining up-to-date schema and metadata information.
 6. **Data Analysis**: Amazon Athena enables users to perform serverless, ad-hoc queries on the data stored in S3 using standard SQL, providing quick and actionable insights into sales projections.

+## Q&A

+1. **Why do we need lambda transformation here?**
+   - Ans: Process data before it reach s3 such as remove, delete, enrich and etc.
+2. **Why we can’t use glue here?**
+   - Ans: This is simple data ingestion pipeline just to move data from application to s3.
+Glue is resource extensive.
+Beside, this project is just to process very little data maybe less than 100 records.
+3. **What is the use of DynamoDB?**
+   - Dynamodb stream allowing CDC such as update, insert and delete.

+## Troubleshooting

+1. **No module named 'boto3' Mac Terminal**
+   - Navigate to your project directory cd path/to/your/project

+   - Create a virtual environment python3 -m venv venv

+   - Activate the virtual environment source venv/bin/activate

+   - pip install boto3